-Contract Administrator-Blue Cross of Idaho has been hired as the Contract Administrator by the Trustees to perform claims processing and other specified administrative services in relation to this Summary Plan Description.
-The Contract Administrator is not an insurer of health benefits under this Summary Plan Description, is not a fiduciary of the Plan, and does not exercise any of the discretionary authority and responsibility granted to the Trustees.
+Contract Administrator-Blue Cross of Idaho has been hired as the Contract Administrator by the Trustees to perform claims processing and other specified administrative services in relation to the Summary Plan Description.
+The Contract Administrator is not an insurer of health benefits under this Plan, is not a fiduciary of the Summary Plan Description and does not exercise any of the discretionary authority and responsibility granted to the Trustees.
 The Contract Administrator is not responsible for Plan financing and does not guarantee the availability of benefits under this Summary Plan Description.